IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 # RTC-DS3231-Arduino-Interrupt
 Tricks I learned about using a DS3231 Real Time Clock to interrupt an Arduino
 ## Problem
-You want to determine precise times when the Arduino will run special code segments in your sketch, without using the timers and counters in the Arduino hardware.
-In other words, to avoid using code statements such as ```delay()```.
+You have some skill and experience writing code with the Arduino IDE.
+You want to determine precise times when the Arduino will run special code segments in a sketch, without using the timers and counters in the Arduino hardware.
+In other words, would would like to avoid using code statements such as ```delay()```.

 Instead, you would like to use a very accurate DS3231 Real Time Clock module as a source of external interrupts.
+It may be important to you that the DS3231 can use a battery to maintain accurate time even if the Arduino temporarily loses power.

-And you want to learn how to use the DS3231.h library by Andrew Wickert that is referred to in the Arduino online reference: [https://www.arduino.cc/reference/en/libraries/ds3231/](https://www.arduino.cc/reference/en/libraries/ds3231/).
+Finally, you want to learn how to use the DS3231.h library by Andrew Wickert that is referred to in the Arduino online reference: [https://www.arduino.cc/reference/en/libraries/ds3231/](https://www.arduino.cc/reference/en/libraries/ds3231/).
+It contains a few tricks that can prove well worth the effort to master.
+You can import this library into your Arduino IDE by using the Library Manager (Tools > Manage Libraries...).

 ## Solution
 Go step by step: